MJTemple/qsogen/README.md

 The required code files are:

-1. qsosed.py
+1. `qsosed.py`

 Defines a class `Quasar_sed`, which generates an instance of the model SED.
-    To print documentation for `Quasar_sed`, including a description of input parameters, run 'python qsosed.py' from the terminal.
+    To print documentation for `Quasar_sed`, including a description of input parameters, run `python qsosed.py` from the terminal.

-2. config.py
+2. `config.py`

-    Contains a dictionary of parameters which are passed to Quasar_sed.
+Contains a dictionary of parameters, `params`, which are passed to `Quasar_sed`.
-    All parameters can be overruled by passsing them as **kwargs to Quasar_sed.
+    All parameters can be overruled by passsing them as `**kwargs` to `Quasar_sed`.

-3. model_colours.py
+3. `model_colours.py`

-    Defines functions `get_colours` and `get_mags` which return arrays of model colours and model magnitudes, respectively, for a given set of redshifts.
+Defines functions `get_colours` and `get_mags` which return arrays of model
+    colours and model magnitudes, respectively, for a given set of redshifts.
-    Model parameters can be passed as `**kwargs` to `Quasar_sed` which overwrite settings from config.py.
+    Model parameters can be passed as `**kwargs` to `Quasar_sed` which overwrite settings from `config.py`.

-The model also requires some additional input files, which are the Emission line templates, the S0 galaxy template from SWIRE, and the Quasar extinction curve:
+The model also requires some additional input files, which are:

-* qsosed_emlines.dat
-* S0_template_norm.sed
-* pl_ext_comp_03.sph
+4. `qsosed_emlines.dat`

+the emission line templates,

+5. `S0_template_norm.sed`

+the S0 galaxy template from SWIRE, and

+6. `pl_ext_comp_03.sph`

+the Quasar extinction curve.

-If you want to use model_colours.py, you also need filter response files in the same directory, which must have the form [wavelength in A, filter response].
+If you want to generate synthetic photometry using `model_colours.py`, you also need filter response files in the same directory, which must have the form [wavelength in A, filter response].

 Those filter response files currently provided are: